breno23augusto/maravel/README.md

  - Studying Laravel Framework and consuming Marvel API;
  - Frontend with Bootstrap;
- - Remember to check the Marvel API documentation and fill private and public key into the env file, like in env.example;
+ - Remember to check the Marvel API documentation and fill private and public key into the env file, like in env.example.

 <p align="center"><img src="https://res.cloudinary.com/dtfbvvkyp/image/upload/v1566331377/laravel-logolockup-cmyk-red.svg" width="400"></p>